bryanjos/salesforce_converter/README.md

 # SalesforceConverter

-Small Program to try to figure out the file types from a backup from Salesforce
+A small Elixir program to try to figure out the file types from a backup from Salesforce

 Compile:
 ```